clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 -------------

-To use LVGL with a [display]({{< ref "components/_index#display-hw" >}}) in ESPHome, you'll need an ESP32 or RP2040.
+To use LVGL with a [Display Hardware Platforms]({{< ref "components/_index#display-hw" >}}) in ESPHome, you'll need an ESP32 or RP2040.
 PSRAM is not a strict requirement but it is generally recommended, especially for large color displays.

 The graphic display should be configured with `auto_clear_enabled: false` and should not have any `lambda` set.
 The LVGL component will take care of the display rendering.
 For most displays, the `update_interval` should be set to `never`, but note that some displays such as OLED and ePaper will need the update interval set to a suitable value.

 For interactivity, a [Binary Sensors ]({{< relref "/components/binary_sensor/index" >}}) (capacitive highly preferred), a [/components/sensor/rotary_encoder]({{< ref "/components/sensor/rotary_encoder" >}}) or a custom keypad made up from discrete [Touchscreen ]({{< relref "/components/touchscreen/index" >}}) can be used.

-Check out the detailed examples in [the Cookbook]({{< ref "cookbook/lvgl#lvgl-cookbook" >}}) which demonstrate a number of ways you can integrate your environment with LVGL and ESPHome.
+Check out the detailed examples in [LVGL: Tips and Tricks]({{< ref "cookbook/lvgl#lvgl-cookbook" >}}) which demonstrate a number of ways you can integrate your environment with LVGL and ESPHome.

 ## TL;DR